Unkle: Fourth incarnation (2008–present)

 In January 2008 Unkle released More Stories, containing a mix of B-sides, remixes, unreleased War Stories session tracks, and music composed for the film Odyssey in Rome.
 The same month, Rich File announced he was leaving Unkle after 10 years' collaboration to pursue work with his new band, We Fell to Earth.

-In March the Lazarides Gallery in London showcased War Paint, an exhibition of artworks inspired by the recent Unkle album War Stories, with works from Robert Del Naja, Warren du Preez, Nick Thornton Jones, Will Bankhead and Ben Drury.
+In March the Lazarides Gallery in London showcased War Paint, an exhibition of artworks inspired by the recent Unkle album War Stories, with works from Robert Del Naja, Warren Du Preez and Nick Thornton Jones, Will Bankhead and Ben Drury.

 Unkle began touring the UK with Zoot Woman and Sebastian and Mr. Flash from the French electro record label Ed Banger Records.
 The concert, set across four acts, featured live performances from past Unkle contributors including Badly Drawn Boy, Liela Moss from The Duke Spirit, Gavin Clark and Joel Cadbury from South.

 Unkle's fourth full album titled End Titles...
 Stories for Film was released in July 2008.
 It includes collaborations with Chris Goss, Black Mountain, Philip Sheppard, Dave Bateman, Joel Cadbury, and James Griffith (Lake Trout).
 The album is described in the sleeve notes by Lavelle as "not a new album in the usual sense, but new music that has been inspired by the moving image."
 As such, it can be considered a companion piece both to War Stories but also to the earlier Unklesounds mix, Edit Music for a Film.

 14 December 2008 saw the digital release of End Titles...
 Redux, an album that was released the following day in a limited pressing of 3000 CDs available from official Unkle stores.
 This release features seven re-interpreted tracks from the album End Titles...
 Stories for Film plus 2 never-before-released tracks, "When Once It Was" and "A Perfect Storm".
 The exclusive package is a 6-panel soft-pack with a 12-page booklet with images by Robert Del Naja.